Melpomene - Fotolia

 4. No disruptive data migrations

 Every time storage systems are refreshed -- typically every three years -- data must be migrated.
 This is a time-consuming and costly process.
-According to Bloor Research, 84% of all data migration projects exceed budget or time estimates, or both.
 Data migrations often last multiple quarters, during which both systems must be powered, cooled and, of course, paid for.

-Cloud storage, which is based on object storage, eliminates disruptive data migrations that are the result of tech refresh cycles and make tech refresh an easy, online task.
-This is done by adding the newest nodes, such as solid-state drives (SSDs), to the system.
-These new nodes are immediately discovered and utilized, while old nodes are retired whenever required -- the data that was on them is simply recreated elsewhere.
+Because it's based on object storage, one of the advantages of cloud storage is that it eliminates disruptive data migrations that are the result of tech refresh cycles and makes tech refresh an easy, online task.
+This is done by adding new nodes, such as SSDs, to the system.
+These new nodes are immediately discovered and used, while old nodes are retired whenever required.
+The data that was on the retired nodes is simply recreated elsewhere.
 This removes downtime and server remediation from the upgrade process.

 Costs associated with disaster recovery (DR) and business continuity plans are a challenge for most IT shops.
 That's because systems and software licenses often have to be replicated at another data center.
 Many organizations have DR plans that call for a remote site, some more than 100 miles away from headquarters, to mirror the metropolitan site.
 You can see how easily costs can double and triple.

-Cloud storage completely changes that equation because no additional data centers are required.
-Data can be automatically replicated from a private cloud to a public cloud, or multiple public clouds, at a fraction of the budget required to build or lease another data center.
+Cloud storage completely changes the DR equation because no additional data centers are required.
+Data and applications can be automatically replicated from a private cloud to a public cloud or to multiple public clouds at a fraction of the budget required to build or lease another data center.
 This is an inherent cloud storage capability.